cibseven-community-hub/cibseven-keycloak/README.md

 ## Caching options

-This is a ReadOnlyIdentityProvider which translates all queries against the Camunda IdentityService in REST queries against Keycloak.
+This is a ReadOnlyIdentityProvider which translates all queries against the CIB seven IdentityService in REST queries against Keycloak.
 Under high load it makes sense to not request the same things again and again, especially since the data of users and groups do not change every second.
 Therefore this plugin provides an optional cache feature.

 ### User and group query caching